 Offices are full of laptops, computers, printers, mobiles, electrical cupboards, power adaptors, batteries and other electrical equipment which can become faulty or overheat.
-While an electrical fire will often trigger the fuse to be blown, any extinguisher used should be safe for use on live electrical equipment in case it is not possible to unplug or switch off the supply to the burning equipment.
+While an electrical fire will often trigger the fuse to be blown, any extinguisher used should be safe for use on or near live electrical equipment in case it is not possible to unplug or switch off the supply to the burning equipment.

 CO2 fire extinguishers discharge a 10-15 second burst of carbon dioxide (CO2) which suffocates the fire.
 The CO2 starves the fire of oxygen and extinguishes it.
 The disadvantage is that the gas dissipates and if the source of the fire is still very hot, the fire can self-ignite again.
 The CO2 extinguisher is most successful in the hands of a trained person.
 CO2s are not suitable for burning paper or soft furnishing.